27 Most Famous Wrestling Moves of All Time

 Randy Orton’s RKO

-The RKO is a jumping cutter – a three-quarter facelock where Orton jumps and drives the opponent’s face into the mat.
+The RKO is a jumping cutter — a three-quarter facelock where Orton leaps and drives the opponent’s face into the mat.
 It’s not original; Diamond Dallas Page used the Diamond Cutter in WCW, which was essentially the same move.
 But Orton made it his own through timing and variation.

 What makes the RKO special is its versatility.
-Orton can hit it from anywhere – mid-air off a springboard, as a counter to someone diving at him, out of nowhere during a sequence.
+Orton can hit it from anywhere — mid-air off a springboard, as a counter to someone diving at him, or out of nowhere during a sequence.
 That unpredictability is what keeps it over with fans.
 The “RKO outta nowhere” became a meme for a reason.

 John Cena’s Attitude Adjustment